xiaoxuegao499/LA-DNN-for-COVID-19-diagnosis/README.md

 :satisfied: Welcome to visit!!! :satisfied:

-  * You can quickly test a single sample or batch of samples in this system, through the navigation bar **Test → Single Image** or **Test → Batch of Images**.
+  * You can quickly test a single sample or batch of samples following the navigation bar **Test → Single Image** or **Test → Batch of Images**.
-  * If you want to contribute data for our project, you can submit the data to **Data Collection**.
+  * If you want to contribute data to our project, you can submit the data to **Data Collection**.

 <p align="center">
     <img src="Images/Navigationbar.png" width=800 /> <br />